SyedaNishat/Penguin-Species-Prediction-API/README.md

 This project predicts the species of a penguin using four numeric measurements.

 The model is trained using the Palmer Penguins dataset and served using FastAPI.
-The application is containerized using Docker. ffdgfd
+The application is containerized using Docker.

 ## Features